ProfessorGram/zeever/README.md

 The Digital Agency Recipe Package is a bundle of functionality and sample content to support a digital agency, artist, or consulting website.

-In the future, we hope that Zeever will work on general sites as well.
+While this theme is currently narrowly focused on the specific features in that recipe package, in the future, we hope that Zeever will be usable on a broader variety of sites.

-This theme is currently in Alpha Release stage, meaning that it is still undergoing development and may change frequently.
+**This theme is currently in Alpha Release stage, meaning that it is still undergoing development and may change frequently.**

 If you install an Alpha version of Zeever and then later upgrade it, you may experience changes that break your site.